 To Get Started

-- To get started, simply create a collection and add content to it using one of the Mandala applications, such as Audio-Video, Visuals, Sources, or Texts, all of which can be accessed with your UVA computing credentials.
+- First, create a collection and add content to it using one of the Mandala applications, such as Audio-Video, Visuals, Sources, or Texts, all of which can be accessed with your UVA computing credentials.

 - Next, catalog and connect content together by creating keyword relationships from the Knowledge Maps glossary of terms from Subjects and Places.